Athletic Training Program

 - Letters of recommendation from coaches, physicians, athletic trainers, teachers and/or other allied health professionals may be submitted, but are not required.

 Students who are unsure about this career choice should consider shadowing a Certified Athletic Trainer, perhaps even volunteering in the MU athletic training room to see if this would be a good fit for you.
 Important note: An interview is required for acceptance into the program.
-The once yearly interviews take place at the beginning of the spring semester.

 Interested?
 The first step is to apply to Millersville University.
 Students admitted to the University and who meet the program eligibility requirements will receive an invitation to interview on campus.
 Interviews typically take place in mid-January, mid-February and early-April.
 For current MU students thinking of changing academic majors or for those who are undeclared, volunteering in the Athletic Training room is a great way to make sure you’re making the right choice.